Pharaoh's daughter (Exodus): In Islam

 This narration is found in Imam Ahmad’s “Musnad” (1/309), Al-Tabarani (12280).

-In the Quran, Pharaoh's wife does not draw Moses from river Nile, her servants do, and Pharaoh, having learned of the boy's existence, seeks to kill him but she intervenes and Pharaoh changes his mind, allowing the boy to live.
+In the Quran, Pharaoh's wife does not draw Moses from the river Nile, her servants do, and Pharaoh, having learned of the boy's existence, seeks to kill him but she intervenes and Pharaoh changes his mind, allowing the boy to live.
 Mirroring the Judeo-Christian story, Jochebed is called to Pharaoh's palace to act as a wet nurse for him.
 Another wife of another pharaoh of exodus named Asiya professes Moses' belief in God (Allah).

 Art and culture

 Pharaoh's daughter is often included in Exodus-related art and fiction.
 Several artworks portray the finding of Moses.

 In medieval Irish legend, Pharaoh's daughter is named Scota and is the ancestor of the Gaels.

 In George Gershwin's 1935 opera Porgy and Bess, the song It Ain't Necessarily So mentions Pharaoh's daughter finding baby Moses.

 The Moses Chronicles (2015-), a novel-trilogy by H. B. Moore, includes Pharaoh's daughter.
 Parts of the story are written from her perspective.

 In her poem 'Epitaph', the American poet Eleanor Wilner depicts Pharaoh's daughter as having raised Moses, whom she honed 'like a sword', to be a rebel within the palace household.
-See Chapters into Verse, edited by Robert Atwan and Laurance Wieder (2000), New York: Oxford University Press, pp. 66-67.
+See Chapters into Verse, edited by Robert Atwan and Laurance Wieder (2000), New York: Oxford University Press, pp. 66–67.

 Drama-films depicting her include The Ten Commandments (1956), the animated musical The Prince of Egypt (1998) and Exodus: Gods and Kings (2014).
 TV-dramas include Moses (1995).